-So I want to point out three things for this recipe, aside from the ingredients, that is!
-First, you need a candy thermometer.
-You can get one pretty cheap on Amazon or Bed, Bath, and Beyond.
-Second, I highly recommend using a stand mixer for these.
+I highly recommend using a stand mixer for these.
 The mixture needs to be mixed on a high speed for about 10 minutes.
 You can certainly try it with a hand mixer, but be forewarned that you are going to get quite the arm workout and it will take you longer than 10 minutes!
-And third, patience.
-Once you mix these up, they will need to set for at least 10-12 hours, if not overnight, but I promise they are worth it!
+And also, these require some patience.
+Once you mix these up, they will need to set for at least 8 hours, if not overnight, but I promise they are worth it!

-3. SLOWLY pour the hot mixture into the mixer bowl.
-If you have a splash guard for your mixer, this is a great time to use it!
-Add the strawberry extract.
+- Carefully pour the hot mixture into a bowl of a stand mixer fitted with a whisk attachment.
+Add the strawberry extract, if using.
 Mix on medium-high speed for about 10 minutes until the mixture is light and fluffy.
-Add in the food coloring one drop at a time until it reaches the color you desire!
+Add in the food coloring (if using) one drop at a time until it reaches the desired color.

 - The marshmallows can be stored in an air-tight container up to a week, but they taste best when eaten within the first few days that they are made.